xiix0/scam/README.md

-You will probably marry after a very brief courtship.
+You will be a winner today.
+Pick a fight with a four-year-old.